 Best for Big-Batch Cooking: Ninja Foodi 8-Quart 9-in-1 Deluxe XL Pressure Cooker & Air Fryer

-What We Like: Perfect size for large meals, can cook nearly anything, powerful performance
+What We Love: Suitable size for large meals, can cook nearly anything, powerful performance

-What We Don't Like: Heavy, takes up a lot of counter space, hard to clean
+What We Don't Love: Heavy, takes up a lot of counter space, hard to clean

 Six quarts is the sweet spot for pressure cookers these days.
 For larger families or meal prep, an extra two quarts can go a long way.
 Ninja’s 8-quart pressure cooker is spacious enough to roast up to eight chicken breasts at once.
 With the deluxe reversible rack, you can steam, broil, or crisp meat and vegetables at the same time.